nshimiyejm/buja-food-api/README.md

     - If you don't have projects linked to travis, click on the plus button to then enable the project you wish to connect to travis
 - Create a travis CI configuration file.
 This tells travis what to do every time code is pushed to the repository
     - Create the file in top root directory of the ptoject

+#### Creating additional applications
+When creating addional applications, use `--rm` to clean up your image
+Remove:
+- the migration folder - managed in the core app
+- the admin.py file - managed in the core app
+- the tests.py - move them to a folder in called tests e.g.: ` docker-compose run --rm app sh -c "python manage.py startapp user"`

+### Run the application by using:
+- command: `docker-compose up`